sourceryinstitute/OpenCoarrays/INSTALL.md

    ```

 2. Or build faster by multithreading, skipping user queries, and also specify
-    a destination for all packages that must be built:
+    an installation destination for all packages that must be built:

    ```
    ./install.sh \